Psychotherapy in Soho

 About Zara

 I’m a UKCP and BACP registered psychotherapist practising in Soho, Central London.
-I hold an MSc and PGDip in Integrative Psychotherapy.
+I hold an MSc and PGDip in Integrative Psychotherapy from Metanoia Institute.
+My clinical experience spans charitable, community and private practice settings.

 I’m passionate about expanding access to holistic mental health support, particularly for under-served and marginalised groups.
 I try to dedicate some of my work to low cost or free psychotherapy services and advocating for change to the current model of public mental health care.